Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 This time we didn’t need to get lunch as we’d already eaten in Howth.

 So we found a comfy spot in the bar and enjoyed a cold drink while we watched some TV.
 I nipped up on deck a few times to watch as the ferry travelled further away from the Irish coast.
 We were heading homewards once again.

 We’d been pretty lucky with the weather during our stay in Dublin, with only a few short showers.

 As our ferry slipped back across the Irish Sea to Holyhead, I watched another Stena Line ferry heading into what looked like quite heavy rain en route to Dublin.

-On the other side of our ferry, looking towards Wales, the sky was much clearer and there was a little sunshine peeking through.
+On the other side of our ferry, looking towards Wales, the sky was much clearer.
+There was even a little sunshine peeking through.

-But I couldn’t help feeling a pang of envy thinking of all the people on board that ship, on their way to Ireland.
+But I couldn’t help feeling a pang of envy thinking of all the people on their way to Ireland.
 I want to go back already!